 - Management of Companies and Enterprises

-Network security and information systems managers work in diverse industries that include finance, marketing, health services, and communications.
-They not only oversee the everyday operations of the organization's computer systems and security protocols, but they also manage long-term goals and projects.
+Network security and information systems managers work in diverse industries like finance, marketing, health services, and communication.
+They oversee the everyday operations of an organization's computer systems and security protocols.
+They also manage long-term goals and projects.

 - Credit Intermediation and Related Activities

-A subset of banking and financial investment, credit intermediation entails the lending of funds through banks and brokerages.
-Network security professionals who work in this industry hold analyst positions, managing user access and protecting sensitive financial information.
+A subset of banking and financial investment, credit intermediation involves lending funds through banks and brokerages.
+Network security professionals who work in this industry fill analyst positions, managing user access and protecting sensitive financial information.

 - Management, Scientific, and Technical Consulting Services